 Prayer warriors come in all kinds.

-I admire my faithful brothers and sisters in Christ who pray through their lists and cards.
+I admire my faithful brothers and sisters in Christ who pray through their lists.
 Unfortunately, what works for them doesn’t seem to work for me.
 This has been a major struggle in my Christian walk.
 It’s been a necessary struggle, however, so that I could discover what DOES work for me.

 As I accept who I am and how God made me, I find more and more freedom – even freedom in prayer!Tweet